Residual Finiteness of $A_{2,3,2n}$ Triangle Artin Groups: Residual finiteness of

 \begin{theorem} $A_{2,3,8}$ is residually finite. \end{theorem}

-The goal of this section is to prove Theorem 5.1 in a similar manner as the proof of Theorem 4.1 in Section 4.
-To do so, we will again construct a finite set $S$ that will satisfy Lemma 3.6.
+In this section we will prove Theorem 5.1 in the exact same way that we proved Theorem 4.1.
+To do so, we will again construct a finite set $S$ that will satisfy Definition 3.7.\\

-\begin{proof} The reason that $A_{2,3,8}$ is a special case comes from the very first calculation, $W\otimes_{\bar{U}}W$.
-This calculation is carried out in Figure 8 and results in two connected components.
-The first connected component is, of course, a copy of $W$ with vertices $(1,1)$, $(2,2)$, $(3,3)$ and $(4,4)$.
-The second connected component is shown in Figure 30, and will be denoted $Y_1$.
+\begin{proof} The reason that $A_{2,3,8}$ is a special case comes from the very first calculation, $\sigma(W)\otimes_{U}\sigma(W)$.
+This calculation is carried out in Figure 7 and results in two connected components.
+The first connected component is, of course, a copy of $\sigma(W)$ with vertices $(1,1)$, $(2,2)$, $(3,3)$ and $(4,4)$.
+The second connected component is shown in Figure 28, and will be denoted $Y_1$ and included in $S$.

-So far $S=\{W,Y_1\}$.
+So far $S=\{\sigma(W),Y_1\}$.
 The next step is to compute $\beta(Y_1)$.
-This calculation is performed in Figure 31.
+This calculation is performed in Figure 29.

-Since $\beta(Y_1)$ is a new graph, we include $\beta(Y_1)$ in $S$ and proceed by performing the fiber product of every pair in $S=\{W,Y_1,\beta(Y_1)\}$.
-A full enumeration of all of the connected components that appear in these fiber product computations is shown in the table on page 25.
-Readers who would like to perform the fiber product computations should refer to the GitHub link at the end of the paper for a Python program that will aid in these calculations.
-Here we describe the new graphs that arise from these fiber products.
-One of the connected components of $W\otimes\beta(Y_1)$ is a new graph that we will denote $Y_2$ and is shown in Figure 32.
-One of the connected components of $\beta(Y_1)\otimes W$ is a new graph that we will denote $Y_3$ and is shown in Figure 33.
+Since $\beta(Y_1)$ is a new graph, we include $\beta(Y_1)$ in $S$ and proceed by performing the fiber product of every pair in $S=\{\sigma(W),Y_1,\beta(Y_1)\}$.
+These calculations are done in the exact same way as in Section 4, but due to the overwhelming volume of the calculations we have included a Jupyter notebook that can be used to perform the fiber product calculations for us.
+A full enumeration of all of the connected components that appear in these fiber product computations is shown in Table 1.
+Readers who would like to perform the fiber product computations should refer to the GitHub link in Section 6.
+The author used this program to check, by hand, that $\{\sigma(W),Y_1,\beta(Y_1),Y_2,Y_3,\beta(Y_3)\}$ is a complete enumeration of the non $q$-connected components that arise in the computations described by each row in Table 1.

-Again, we need $S$ to be closed under $\beta$, so we must compute $\beta(Y_2)$ and $\beta(Y_3)$.
-These calculations are shown in Figures 34 \& 35.